dhyegocalota/visa-appointment-tracker/README.md

 Scheduling dates become available due to different reasons such as people that give up or that reschedule their appointments.
 New available scheduling dates might not last more than a few minutes or hours depending on the region you're scheduling your US Visa interview.

+## How is this app useful?
-This app is useful for you that scheduled your US Visa interview but you'd like to change the appointment date.
+This app is useful for you that already scheduled your US Visa interview but you'd like to change the appointment to a sooner date.
 This app is designed to track available scheduling dates of your preference.
 It watchs for scheduling dates that become available and notifies ASAP by making a call through the Twillio API.

 *This app isn't meant to automatically schedule or change appointments but only to notify when available dates according to your settings get vacant.*

 > This is a hobby project that was born due to a need of finding a closer upcoming appointment date for my US Visa interview.
 I hope that it can help other people finding vacant dates according to their preferences as soon as they get available in the US System.
 > — <cite>Dhyego Calota, Author</cite>

+## Important Disclosure
+This app is not stable nor production-ready.
+It deeply relies on the Routing and HTML pages structure of the US Visa system.
+This app might break on noticeably changes made in the US Visa system.

+We aren't constantly monitoring this app health.

+Feel free to open [an Issue](https://github.com/dhyegocalota/visa-appointment-tracker/issues/new) in case of the app misbehave.

 ## Prerequisites
 1. Install `Node >=18.0.0`